-Rachael M. Welder is a Teaching Assistant Professor in the Department of Mathematics and Statistics at the University of Nevada, Reno.
+Rachael M. Welder is a Research Scholar in the Mathematics Education Collective at Boise State University.
 She earned her Ph.D. in Mathematics with an emphasis in Mathematics Education from Montana State University in 2007, after receiving undergraduate and master’s degrees in Mathematics.
-Prior to joining UNR, she held mathematics education faculty positions at Hunter College, The City University of New York (2007-2015), Western Washington University (2015-2019), and Texas A&M University (2019-2022).
+Prior to joining BSU, she held mathematics education faculty positions at Hunter College, The City University of New York (2007-2015), Western Washington University (2015-2019), Texas A&M University (2019-2022), and the University of Nevada, Reno (2022-2024).

 Dr. Welder has over 20 years of experience teaching a variety of graduate and undergraduate mathematics content and methods courses for prospective and inservice K-12 teachers and mathematics courses for a broader audience.
 She specializes in content courses for prospective elementary and middle grades (K-8) teachers of mathematics.